MicrosoftDocs/power-automate-docs/articles/dataverse/bound-unbound.md

 Unbound actions aren’t bound to a table and are called as static operations.
 Unbound actions are performed on the entire environment, not on specific tables or rows.

-To perform a bound action in your flow, you must add **Perform an unbound action** to your flow.
+To perform an unbound action in your flow, add **Perform an unbound action** to your flow.

 Follow these steps in edit more of your flow to perform an unbound action.